cblearn/cblearn/README.md

 ## License

-This library is free to use under to [LGPL-2.1 License](https://ordcomp.readthedocs.io/en/latest/contributor_guide/index.html) conditions.
+This library is free to use under the [LGPL-2.1 License](https://ordcomp.readthedocs.io/en/latest/contributor_guide/index.html) conditions.